gdavis/Mimir-ReleaseNotes/macos/Mimir-1.6.0.md

 - Podcasts that are marked to show local notification will now display alerts for newly added episodes.
 - Added quick-actions to the notifications to play the episode now, next, later, or view the source podcast.

+Podcast Setting Redesign
+- Updated the podcast settings with an improved layout and room for more options

 ## Bug Fixes
 - Fixed an issue that kept downloaded files on disk longer than they should because they were not being properly marked as played.